TheThomasD/Vigo-16/README.md

 2 4 6 8
 ```

-* 1 ???
+* 1 (not connected)
-* 2 ??? -> via R38 to pin 12 -> GPIO 27 (RX?)
+* 2 TX  -> via R38 to pin 12       -> GPIO 27
-* 3 ??? -> via Q1 and R1 to pin 36 -> GPIO 22
+* 3 RST -> via Q1 and R1 to pin 36 -> GPIO 22
-* 4 ??? -> via R37 to pin 9 -> GPIO 33 (TX?)
+* 4 RX  -> via R37 to pin 9        -> GPIO 33
 * 5+6 GND
 * 7+8 5V

-I didn't find any connection to pin 1, but if these pin connections are correct, then the pinout from the offline controller board should be exactly the same as on the GRBL board (with TX being pin 4 and RX being pin 2).
+I didn't find any connection to pin 1, but if these pin connections are correct, then the pinout from the offline controller board should be exactly the same as on the GRBL board (with TX and RX being switched).

 I am not sure why pin 3 is connected to Q1, but I would expect that this allows for e.g. a reset of the GRBL board or similar.
 Indeed, if I pull up GPIO 22, pin 3 of the connector is connected to GND.
 I will have to test with the Vevor board whether this pull-down has any effect.

 I checked the behavior of the CNC if I pull the pin to GND manually.
 Indeed, the CNC is reset.
-Also, if one of the CNC endstops is hit during the CNC process, the display shows an alarm and offers to reset the GRBL board.
+Also, if one of the CNC endstops is hit during the CNC process, the display (with the original firmware) shows an alarm and offers to reset the GRBL board.
 I guess this is the functionality that they implemented.

 ## Current Display and Web Views